Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/scaling.md

 ### What is testing and personalization &#39;across the funnel&#39;?

-This refers to Personalization &amp;Testing experiences that can run across multiple pages and on experiences that are not being powered by Sitecore today.
+This refers to Personalization &amp; Testing experiences that can run across multiple pages and on experiences that are not being powered by Sitecore today.
 This is a powerful feature not available in XP that provides more extensibility of the Sitecore Personalize solution and can help organizations demonstrate ROI quicker.